WarningImHack3r/npm-update-dependencies/README.md

 - Exclude dependencies or versions from the scan
 - Configure everything in the settings
 - Manually invalidate the cache in case of issues
-- ...and more!
+- …and more!

 ## Usage

-There are 3 ways to invoke the extension menu:
+There are 3 ways to invoke the extension menus:

 - Hover over an annotated dependency and click the action you want to perform
-- Right click in the package.json file and select the extension from the context menu
+- Right click in the `package.json` file and select the extension from the context menu
-- Use the Tools menu
+- Use the <kbd>Tools</kbd> menu

 Configuration options are available in the settings.